-Another superficially plausible argument for SpeechNow's result was not advanced in that decision: If someone can spend \$1 million to place his own campaign advertisements, why can't he join with others to place independent advertisements through a super PAC?
+Another superficially plausible argument for SpeechNow's result has been advanced elsewhere: If someone can spend \$1 million to place his own campaign advertisements, why can't he join with others to place independent advertisements through a super PAC?
 See Emily's List v.
 FEC, 581 F.3d 1, 10-11 (D.C.
 Cir.
-2009) (advancing this argument).
+2009).

-Buckley answers this question with practice more than theory.
-Although two or three people might indeed band together to buy a newspaper advertisement, typical large-scale political campaigning requires the efforts of many people and the creation of a legally distinct spending organization, e.g., a super PAC.
+Although two or three people might indeed band together to buy a newspaper advertisement, large-scale political campaigning requires the efforts of many people and the creation of a legally distinct spending organization, e.g., a super PAC.
 The funders of this organization no longer make their own expenditures; they have become contributors.
 With the creation of a distinct spending organization, "the transformation of contributions into political debate involves speech by someone other than the contributor."
 Buckley, 424 U.S. at 21.
-Such "speech by proxy . . . is not the sort of political advocacy that [the] Court in Buckley found entitled to full First Amendment protection."
+Such "speech by proxy . . . is not the sort of political advocacy that [the] Court in

+Buckley found entitled to full First Amendment protection."
 Cal.
 Med.
 Ass'n v.
 FEC, 453 U.S. 182, 196 (1981) (plurality opinion).